LinusBDittmer/dynamic-taxes/README.md

 conda install -c conda-forge numpy scipy matplotlib
 ```

 Note that this step will take a while.
 The next step is performed entirely by the internal setup script, therefore you just have to download and execute it.
+Run the following lines of code and replace `<workspace>` with the directory where you want to put the code and `<conda-env>` with the name of your conda environment (here: dynamic-taxes).

 ```
 wget https://raw.githubusercontent.com/LinusBDittmer/dynamic-taxes/master/dynamictaxes/installer.sh